 Another example is perennial allergic rhinitis which occurs all year long and the most common causes of this are house dust mite, animal dander and mould.

 Non-allergic rhinitis is caused by chemicals or particles that can cause similar symptoms to other types of rhinitis - such as pollution or cigarette smoke.
-Additionally, infections like the common cold, viral or bacterial respiratory infections can also affect the nose and upper airway system leading to rhinitis symptoms, and rhinitis can also occur as a side effect of medications, such as using nasal sprays too often.
+Additionally, infections like the common cold and viral (flu) or bacterial respiratory infections can also affect the nose and upper airway system, leading to rhinitis symptoms, and rhinitis can also occur as a side effect of medications, such as using nasal sprays too often.

 A common medication used to treat rhinitis is known as antihistamines (also known as hay fever tablets).
 These can be taken as tablets, liquids or nasal sprays and they work by counteracting the histamine release that causes the response.
 Decongestant nasal sprays and drops are often used too to help relieve blockage and obstruction in the nasal passage.
 As we mentioned earlier, decongestants should not be used long term as they can eventually lead to worsening of rhinitis symptoms or rebound worsening when you first stop.